 There’s almost no end to the possibilities of what you can do!

-Below are two videos from past recipients of the LLA Transformational Experiences Grant that showcase the types of opportunities you can engage in.
+Below are two videos from past recipients of the LLA Transformational Experiences Grant that showcase the types of opportunities available to you.

 Students admitted to the Larsen Leaders Academy beginning in 2019 who have a demonstrated financial need as determined by Purdue University’s Division of Financial Aid*, are eligible for a study abroad scholarship that covers the full cost of any of the Daniels School's short term study abroad programs, including a fixed allowance for travel expenses.
 Students participating in semester programs may receive up to $6,000.
 Students who also receive scholarship money from other sources at Purdue (e.g. Purdue Moves) may receive a Larsen scholarship that makes up the difference between the full cost of the program and their other scholarship.
 The Larsen scholarship may be used one time during the student’s tenure at the Daniels School, subject to being in good academic standing and being qualified for the program.